Satbir-Singh-42/Mobile-App/replit.md

 - ✓ Simplified tip system to show only one security tip card (January 23, 2025)
 - ✓ Removed all complex personalized tips sections per user preference
 - ✓ Kept only the purple gradient OTP security warning card with "Show more tips" button
+- ✓ Successfully migrated from Replit Agent to Replit environment (January 23, 2025)
+- ✓ Enhanced security tip card to be fully AI-powered using questionnaire data
+- ✓ Integrated Gemini AI API with personalized financial tips based on user profile
+- ✓ Updated dashboard to use PersonalizedTips component with dynamic AI content
+- ✓ Fixed TypeScript compatibility issues with PersonalizedTips component
+- ✓ Configured AI system to fallback gracefully when questionnaire data unavailable

 ## Security Considerations
 - Client/server separation implemented